 I was also in the United States Pony Club Horsemaster group for several years and earned my D3 in horse management and D3 traditional flat because at the time that was the highest level a Horsemaster could go.
 Horsemasters members are adult volunteers who follow the USPC curriculum to increase their knowledge and skill in all things equine.
 I have taken thousands of riding lessons from various clinician's around the area and continue to grow my knowledge base daily.
-I have shown in several dressage shows, numerous hunter equitation classes, jumper classes and have ridden in several hunters paces - always placing in the top of my classes.
+I have shown in several dressage shows, attended probably hundreds of clinics, numerous hunter equitation classes, jumper classes and have ridden in several hunters paces - always placing in the top of my classes.
 I look forward to teaching you or your child how to be a competitive and confident rider!